charliewhitfield/ivoyager_table_importer/README.md

    * `ARRAY[xxxx]` (where 'xxxx' specifies element type and is any of the above types) - The cell will be split by ',' (no space) and each element interpreted exactly as its type above.
 Column `Unit` and `Prefix`, if specified, are applied element-wise.
 Blank cells will be imputed with `Default` value or an empty (but correctly typed) array.
 * `Default` (optional): Default values must be blank or follow Type rules above.
 If non-blank, this value is imputed for any blank cells in the column.
 * `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, convertes the table value to [SI base units](https://en.wikipedia.org/wiki/International_System_of_Units) internally.
 Unit symbols can be added or internal representation changed by modifying or replacing dictionary 'unit_multipliers' or 'unit_lambdas' (the latter handles oddities like °C, °F or dB).
 * `Prefix` (optional; STRING, STRING_NAME and INT fields only): Prefixes any non-blank cells with specified text.
-To prefix the column 0 implicit 'name' field, use `Prefix/<value>`.
-E.g., `Prefix/PLANET_` is used in our [planets.tsv](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) to prefix all row names with 'PLANET_'.
+To prefix the column 0 implicit 'name' field, use `Prefix/<entity prefix>`.
+E.g., we use `Prefix/PLANET_` in our [planets.tsv](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) to prefix all entity names with 'PLANET_'.

 #### Data Rows

 * **Entity Name (optional).** The left-most 0-column is special.
-It can either specify an entity name or be blank, but entity name must be consistently present or absent for the entire table.
+It can either specify an entity name or be blank, but entity name must be consistently present or absent for the entire table!
 If present, entity names are included in an implicit field called 'name' with Type=STRING_NAME.
-Prefix can be specified for the 0-column using header `Prefix/<value>`.
+Prefix can be specified for the 0-column using header `Prefix/<entity name>`.
 Entity names (after prefixing) must be globally unique.
 They can be used in _any_ table as an enumeration that evaluates to the row number (INT) in the defining table.
-You can get the row number using `IVTableData.enumerations[<row name>]` or obtain an enum-like dictionary for a table's entity names using `IVTableData.get_row_name_dictionary(<table name>)`.
+You can obtain the row number using `IVTableData.enumerations[entity_name]` or an enum-like dictionary for a table's entity names using `IVTableData.get_entity_enumeration(table_name)`.

 All data cells have some processing on import and may have further post-processing:
 * Double-quotes (") will be removed if they enclose the cell on both ends.